daymos/exceptions-handling/raising-exceptions.md

 console.log("the program has reached the end")
 ```

-Fifty percent of the times, whenthe unreliableFunction doesn't fail this will be the output:
+Fifty percent of the times, when the unreliableFunction doesn't fail this will be the output:
 ![img2](img/s2.png)

 When the unreliableFunction returns the product this will be the output.
 You can see that the code following the function call has been executed:
 ![img3](img/s3.png)

 It may be the case that the last line of code is essential to my program, so how do I make sure that it is executed even if the function fails?
-In javascript I can use the construct try{}...finally{}
+In javascript I can use the construct `try {} ... finally {}`
 ```javascript
 function unreliableFunction(a,b){
   var x = Math.random()